 Dark Patterns in UX: Are You Compromising Customer Experience for Quick Wins?

-To maximize profits, many eCommerce companies are striving to build more customer-centric platforms where they can deliver a personalized experience that both increase the bottom line and delights customers.
+To maximize profits, many commerce companies are striving to build more customer-centric platforms where they can deliver a personalized experience that both increase the bottom line and delights customers.
 As a means to fast-track the conversion process, some companies may opt for a darker approach to design.
 This approach leverages techniques to make users do things they might not want to do—resulting in actions that benefit profits at the expense of users.
 These techniques are known as “dark patterns.”

 Why do brands use dark patterns?
 Simply put, they want to nudge users toward—or away from—certain actions to gather more data, enhance sales, or beef up distribution lists.
 This undoubtedly can offer immediate results for some metrics, yet what’s often overlooked is the tradeoff between a quick win and long-term damage to the brand.

 If your organization prioritizes quick wins with dark patterns, over building genuinely valuable customer experiences, it won’t be long before your customers catch on.
-Brands who employ dark patterns can be considered unethical— and it’s almost certain users affected by them will be quick to take their trust and loyalty elsewhere.
+Brands that employ dark patterns can be considered unethical— and it’s almost certain users affected by them will be quick to take their trust and loyalty elsewhere.

 Supposing you have input on design, are a product owner, marketer, or decision-maker in your organization, try to keep an eye out for how dark patterns come into play in your next branding project, site build, or other design-related projects.
 It’s important to know these exist and to understand how they can compromise your overall customer experience.
 Think about your big-picture relationship with the client and their audience—while dark patterns may help lead to quick conversions, an honest design approach will help you to create a relationship that promotes and builds trust and loyalty with your audience.